batya-sofer/Orchot_Chinuch/README.md

 This project was generated using **Angular CLI version 15.0.1**.

-**OrchotProject** is an Azure File Uploader — a software solution developed for a national chain organization.
+This Project is an Azure File Uploader — a software solution developed for a national chain organization.
 It enables seamless file uploads to Azure cloud storage.
 The client side is implemented using Angular, and the server side is built with Web API, following a layered architectural approach.

 ---